Pensions

 Simply put, a small pot is a pension plan worth £10,000 or less.

-What is the small pot problem?
+What is the small pots problem?

 Auto-enrolment has helped millions of people save for retirement through their job without having to think much about it.
 The concept is pretty simple: when you start a new job, a workplace pension plan is set up for you and you automatically start paying some of your salary into it (unless you choose to opt out or aren’t eligible).
 And your employer will pay in some too.
 So, what’s the problem?

-The issue is that some people change jobs fairly frequently.
-Meaning they could change jobs again in a few years’ time and completely forget about the pot of money they built up with their previous employer.
-So the pot remains dormant and its value can get slowly eaten away by various admin charges or fees from their old pension provider.
+The issue is that some people change jobs fairly frequently – meaning they could change jobs again in a few years’ time and completely forget about the pot of money they built up with their previous employer.
+That pot becomes dormant and its value can get slowly eaten away by various admin charges or fees from their old pension provider.
 They start a new job, and the cycle continues.
+Eventually, they could end up with their pension savings spread out over several ‘small pots’ that they’ve lost track of over time.

 How can I check if I have a small pot?

-It’s worth checking for old pension plans linked with all of your previous jobs, even if you were only there for a short amount of time.
+It’s worth checking for old pension pots linked with all of your previous jobs, even if you were only there for a short amount of time.
 It all adds up and could make a difference to the amount you have to retire with.

 What can I do with my small pots once I’ve tracked them down?